What is Depreciated Cost

 At the end of the useful life of the asset, the accumulated depreciation will be $95,000 ($4,750 * 20).
 The depreciated cost will be $15,000 ($110,000 – $95,000), equal to the salvage value.

-The depreciated cost of an asset is determined by the depreciation schedule that a company applies to the asset.
-There are several methods of depreciation, which may lead to changing speeds of depreciation, as well as different depreciation expenses for each period.
-Thus, the depreciated cost will also differ under different depreciation methods.
+The depreciated cost of an asset can be determined by a depreciation schedule that a company applies to the asset.
+There are several allowable methods of depreciation, which will lead to different rates of depreciation, as well as different depreciation expenses for each period.
+Thus, the depreciated cost balance will also differ under different depreciation methods.

 1. Straight-Line Method